MDAnalysis/UserGuide/doc/source/selections.rst

 * Keywords are case sensitive.
-* Atoms are automatically sequentially ordered in a resulting selection (see notes below on :ref:`ordered-selections-label` for how to circumvent this if necessary).
+* Atoms are automatically sequentially ordered in a resulting selection (see notes below on :ref:`ordered-selections` for how to circumvent this if necessary).
 * Selections are parsed left to right and parentheses can be used for grouping.
 For example: